Caregiving Tips: Dealing with Incontinence

 The benefits of in-home care assistance allow people to age with dignity and respect within the comfort of their own homes.
 Assistance with incontinence and utilizing techniques to reduce incontinence are examples of the value in-home caregiving provides.

-If you or a loved one needs in-home care assistance, please reach out to Alegre Home Care.
+If you are looking for in home care in Stockton, CA or one of the surrounding communities, please reach out to Alegre Home Care.
 Known as “your neighborhood home care agency”, Alegre Home Care has been serving seniors and people with disabilities for over 25 years.